 Addiction and Abuse Symptoms

-Regardless of the substance causing the problem, there are 11 possible symptoms of substance use disorder.
+Regardless of the substance causing the problem, there are 11 possible signs that you have a substance use disorder.
 These symptoms include addiction-related issues, as well as abuse-related issues.
 They are:

 - Strong cravings for alcohol or a specific drug

 - Loss of control over your intake of alcohol or a specific drug (in terms of the amount you consume and/or the number of times consumption occurs)

 - A recurring inability to successfully quit drinking or using a specific drug, despite a desire to do so